Emaa9/AddPosts/README.md

 This app creates posts with title, name of author and content.
-For creating the web site I used React.js,HTML and CSS.
+For creating the app I used React.js,HTML and CSS.
 I used Redux Toolkit for managing the state and for debugging application's state changes I used Redux DevTools.

 How to start this app: